 With eight to ten full-time people on staff, the listening crew constantly playing one title after another, the scores of listings going up on the site daily, all-day shopping trips to local stores, internet searches for the rarest titles, and the weekly mailers going out to our customers — all of this and more runs in excess of a thousand dollars a day.
 The cost of the records — the “raw material” of our business — is rarely as much as the labor it takes to find, clean and play them.

-- Incredible sound throughout with both sides earning Shootout Winning Triple Plus (A+++) grades
+KILLER sound throughout for this ABC Bluesway pressing with both sides earning Shootout Winning Triple Plus (A+++) grades